-- 3.38 Decisions on what policies, proposals and sites are to be included in planning documents are made by District Councillors, as advised by Planning Officers.
-Planning policy decisions are generally taken by the Council's Executive and in the case of final submission, draft plans such as the Local Plan or an Area Action Plan, Full Council.
-When a planning document is independently assessed at examination, the appointed Inspector will issue a report and this may require some of the policies and proposals to be changed before the Council can formally adopt the plan. - 3.39 Initial consultation on supplementary planning documents (SPDs) will be agreed by the Executive but final adoption will be agreed by Full Council. - 3.40 It is the Council's policy that there is no public speaking at Council meetings on the statutory planning documents process as there are other specified ways of bringing views to the attention of the Council. - 3.41 The programme of Council Meetings, meeting agendas and the minutes of previous meetings are available online8.
+3.38 Decisions on what policies, proposals and sites are to be included in planning documents and are made by District Councillors, as advised by their planning officers.
+Planning policy decisions are generally taken by Cabinet and in the case of final submission draft plans such as the Local Plan or an Area Action Plan, Full Council.
+When a planning document is independently assessed at examination, the Inspector will issue a report and this may require some of the policies and proposals to be changed before the Council can formally adopt the plan.